bugzmanov/nes_ebook/src/chapter_8.md

 ```

-Implementing vertical scroll is pretty similar, we would reuse the same `render_name_table` helper function without changes.
-Just need to figure out proper *addressing*, *shifts* and *view_port* parameters.
+Implementing vertical scroll is similar, we would reuse the same `render_name_table` helper function without changes.
+Just need to figure out proper *addressing*, *shifts*, and *view_port* parameters.

 The fully defined code for scrolling can be found [here]

 Support for scrolling means that now we can play platformers like Super Mario Bros and Ice Climber.

-The final missing peace is APU.
+The final missing piece is APU.